onwidget/storybook-css-modules/README.md

 ## Usage

-This Storybook addon automatically imports all ".modules.css" files as CSS Modules using the specified options.
+This Storybook addon automatically imports all *.modules.css* files as CSS Modules using the specified options.

 (Code for ReactJs, find your framework in [examples](#examples))